photon-storage/gw3-doc/index.md

 The remaining documentation breaks down into three sections:

 * Firstly, the [getting started](/getting-started) section provides demos to play around.
-This gets you started quickly on basic usages such as posting and retrieving data to IPFS network.
+This gets you started quickly on basic usages such as posting and retrieving data to/from the IPFS network.

 * The [API](/api) section provides a list of supported Gateway3 APIs and their parameters.

 * The [SDK](/sdk) section provides documentation for Javascript and Go SDKs.
 The SDK abstracts away the underlying plumbing works.
 The SDK should satisfy the need for most developers.
-More language support are planned.
+More language supports are planned.